Conditions tighter than noncommutation needed for nonclassicality

 Despite the KD distribution's versatility, many of its properties have not been detailed.
-A common misconception is that noncommutation guarantees negative or nonreal KD quasiprobabilities.
-Furthermore, no bounds are known on how much nonclassicality a KD distribution can have.
-An improved understanding of the KD distribution's properties can facilitate the design of diverse experiments that harness the distribution's nonclassicality for quantum advantage.
+A natural first guess is that, if all the operators involved fail to commute with each other pairwise, then the KD distribution contains negative or nonreal quasiprobabilities~\cite{Razieh19}.
+This, we show below, is a misconception.
+Furthermore, little is known about bounds on how much nonclassicality a KD distribution can have.\footnote{ Bounds have been derived on eigenvalues of products of Hermitian operators \cite{Strang62}.
+Such bounds are of mathematical and fundamental interest.
+In contrast, we bound KD quasiprobabilities, motivated by the KD distribution's operational significances, as well as by foundational interests.} An improved understanding of the KD distribution's properties can facilitate the design of diverse experiments that harness the distribution's nonclassicality for quantum advantage.

-In this Letter, we prove sufficient conditions for the KD distribution to have nonclassically negative and/or nonreal values (Thm. \ref{Th:NClKD}) or, equivalently, necessary conditions for the KD distribution to be classical.
+In this Article, we prove sufficient conditions for the KD distribution to have nonclassically negative and/or nonreal values (Thm. \ref{Th:NClKD}) or, equivalently, necessary conditions for the KD distribution to be classical.
 We identify cases in which the KD distribution is classical despite pairwise noncommutation between the quantum state and the observables in the distribution's definition.
 Our results extend to scenarios where the KD distribution is coarse-grained to account for degeneracies in experiments.
 Reference \cite{Yunger19} introduced a measure for the KD distribution's nonclassicality.
 We complement this measure with new ones, suited to more-diverse operational tasks.
 We also upper-bound these nonclassicality measures (Thm. \ref{Th:MaxNCli}).
 Conditioning the KD distribution, \`{a} la Bayes' theorem, allows KD nonclassicality to exceed the bounds, amplifying quantum advantages in certain experiments.
 Finally, we quantify how decoherence reduces KD distributions' nonclassicalities.